gNusd/dotfiles/README.md

 # gnus' .files

 These are some of my dotfiles.
+I have gotten a lot of inspiration from other peoples dotfiles and it also contain snippets from some of these files.

 There are some legacy files that is not being used currently.